kaneeldias/ticket-management-example/README.md

 ## 1. Introduction

 This project is a simple example of a ticket management system.
-It is a RESTful API developed using Express that allows users to:
+It is a RESTful API developed using Express, which allows users to:
 * Create events
 * Create bookings for events
     * If an event is sold out, the user will be added to a waiting list